-The Internal Revenue Service recently announced its cost-of-living adjustments applicable to dollar limitations for retirement plans and Social Security generally effective for Tax Year 2017 (see IR-2016-141).
-Most notably, the limitation on annual salary deferrals into a 401(k) plan (along with many other retirement plan limitations) remains unchanged.
+The Internal Revenue Service recently announced its cost-of-living adjustments applicable to dollar limitations for retirement plans and Social Security generally effective for Tax Year 2018 (see IRS Notice 2017-64).
+Most notably, the limitation on annual salary deferrals into a 401(k) plan will increase from $18,000 to $18,500.
 The dollar limits are as follows:

 |401(k)/403(b) Elective Deferral Limit (IRC § 402(g))

-The annual limit on an employee’s elective deferrals concerning Section 457 deferred compensation plans of state and local governments and tax-exempt organizations.
+The annual limit on an employee’s elective deferrals to Section 457 deferred compensation plans of state and local governments and tax-exempt organizations.

 |401(k)/403(b)/457 Catch-up Limit (IRC § 414(v)(2)(B)(i))

-In addition to the regular limit on elective deferrals described above, employees over the age of 50 generally can make an additional “catch-up” contribution not to exceed this limit.
+In addition to the regular limit on elective deferrals described above, employees age 50 or over generally can make an additional “catch-up” contribution not to exceed this limit.

 |Defined Contribution Plan Limit (IRC § 415(c))